JavierBaltar/jekyll-now/about.md

 I have a proven track record in cloud computing architectures, unified communications, monitoring solutions, infrastructure as code and CICD strategies implementation for micro services stacks.
 I am a collaborative team player who works diligently to ensure projects are completed efficiently and accurately.

 Building applications for the cloud is more than just learning a new set of technologies or a new programming language.
 It involves continually seeking out new ways to expand my knowledge and abilities.
-I am looking forward for Google Cloud Professional Cloud Architect certification and consolidating Big Data solutions and platforms skills.
+I am looking forward for consolidating Big Data solutions and platforms skills.

 ### Contact me